Our Kitchen & Bath Design Process

 Everybody Gets Creative

 This meeting is always fun and productive.
 Our initial design is always met with an emotional and excited response.
 Even if it’s not exactly what you want, it’s very exciting to see just how much is possible for your new bath or kitchen.
 The initial design becomes a launching pad from which numerous creative concepts are developed.
-This meeting usually establishes a conceptual direction and strong opinions, though not necessarily final decisions, regarding the cabinet style, species of wood, finishes, decorative plumbing, floor & wall materials, counter tops and lighting elements.
+This meeting usually establishes a conceptual direction and strong opinions, though not necessarily final decisions, regarding the cabinet style, wood species, finishes, decorative plumbing, floor & wall materials, countertops, and lighting elements.
 The budget is discussed throughout this process and affects the materials introduced and selected.
 This meeting almost always concludes with a tighter budgetary range.

 Subsequent & Final Meetings

-All subsequent meetings are a refinement of this concept, color pallet and budget process.
-Each getting closer to the final meeting when you are satisfied that together with your designer you have the perfect design with all the right materials and colors at a price that you are willing to invest.
-The entire process may take only a few weeks or it might take a month or more.
+All subsequent meetings are a refinement of this concept, color palette, and budget process.
+Each meeting gets us closer to the final meeting when you are satisfied that together with your designer, you have the perfect design with all the right materials and colors at a price that you are willing to invest.
+The entire process may take only a few weeks, or it might take a month or more.
 The speed is largely dependent upon your schedule & project size.

-Our remodeling agreement contains every product we are going to install in your home and a list of every necessary task.
-The agreement is very detailed and comprehensive, you can use it to follow the progress of your remodel from start to finish.
+Our remodeling agreement contains every product we will install in your home and a list of every necessary task.
+The agreement is very detailed and comprehensive; you can use it to follow the progress of your remodel from start to finish.
 The scope of work in your contract becomes the body of the site project binder that is referenced daily by your lead carpenter & the project coordinator.

 Signature Kitchens Additions & Baths does not compromise on quality.
 We provide a two-year warranty on all workmanship and pass all manufacturer warranties directly to you.
 We are certain that your newly designed space will provide you with a lifetime of satisfaction.

-Good design requires an investment of time; both your time and your designer’s time.
-In order for your designer to invest that time, especially the conceptual drawing time, a retainer agreement is entered into at the end of the first or second design meeting.
+Good design requires an investment of time, both your time and your designer’s time.
+For your designer to invest time thoughtfully, especially during the conceptual drawing phase, a retainer agreement is entered.